ebezzam/waveprop/README.md

 - `rescale.py`: comparing off-axis, rescaled simulation with Fresnel and angular spectrum.
 - `circ_ap_lab.py`: simulate circular aperture with command-line defined arguments.
 Default is our lab setup.
 - `rect_ap_lab.py`: simulate rectangular aperture with command-line defined arguments.
 Default is our lab setup.
-- `adafruit_slm.py`: polychromatric simulation of amplitude SLM with or without deadspace.
 - `single_slit_lab.py` (WIP): simulate single-slit with command-line defined arguments.
 Default is our lab setup.

 NB: `click` is required for some scripts for parsing command-line arguments.